STS-68: October 5, 1994 (Flight Day 6)

-On Wednesday, October 5, 1994, at 4 pm CDT, STS-68 MCC Status Report # 10 reports: Mission to Planet Earth observations by Endeavour's payload bay radar instruments were being suspended temporarily Wednesday afternoon to save fuel while flight controllers work to fix a minor problem involving the shuttle's small reaction control system jets.
+On Wednesday, October 5, 1994, at 4 pm CDT, STS-68 MCC Status Report #10 reported:

+Mission to Planet Earth observations by Endeavours payload bay radar instruments were being suspended temporarily Wednesday afternoon to save fuel while flight controllers work to fix a minor problem involving the shuttle's small reaction control system jets.

 One of the small rocket engines which help control the pointing of the Shuttle was turned off because of a temperature sensor problem.
 That caused all of the vernier jets, used for delicate pointing control, to be turned off and the larger steering jets to be used.
 The flight control team late Wednesday decided to allow the Shuttle's pointing to vary over a wider range to save thruster fuel while the initial problem was being addressed.
 A software change which will disregard the failed temperature sensor should be in place within 24 hours.
 Radar operations will be resumed once the update is made.

-The radar instruments earlier Wednesday collected images over the Kliuchevskoi volcano in Kamchatka, Russia, which erupted about 8 hours after Endeavour's launch Friday.
+The radar instruments earlier Wednesday collected images over the Kliuchevskoi volcano in Kamchatka, Russia, which erupted about 8 hours after Endeavours launch Friday.
 Images also were collected over Yellowstone National Park, Wyo.; Chickasha, Okla.; Ruiz, Columbia; Cuprito, Nevada; Colima, Mexico; the Galapagos Islands and San Juan, Argentina.
 Observations with the Measurement of Air Pollution from Satellite were taken, with one particular target being line fires in British Columbia, Canada.